AICoE/log-anomaly-detector/README.md

 As with any Machine Learning pipeline there are two main portions of this repo: Training and Inference.
 Both stages of the ML pipeline can be run either locally or in OpenShift.

 **Note on Requirments:** *For the time being, in order to utilize this Anomaly Detection system you must be using Elasticsearch to capture your application log data.
-In future iterations of this project we hope to move away from the reliance on Elasticsearch, but for the purposes of this initail Proof Of Concept, ES is sufficent.*
+In future iterations of this project we hope to move away from the reliance on Elasticsearch, but for the purposes of this initial Proof Of Concept, ES is required.
+Also, please note that the current code was built assuming an ES index pattern of the format "INDEX_NAME-YYYY.MM.DD" and as such the date portion of the index name is updated and appended automaically within the code to prevent crashing at midnight.
+So, when identifiying your ES index parameter (for both in watched index and the output index), be sure to **not** include the date portion of the index name, "INDEX_NAME-" is sufficient.*

 ## Local Deployment